humasama/rust_tutorial_beginner/collection_type.md

 ```

 2. `Array [T; N] -> Vec<T>`
+- It allocates memory in heap to hold elements in vector.
 ```
 let a: [usize; 6] = [1, 2, 3, 4, 5, 6];
 let a_slice: &[usize] = a.as_slice();